zero-meta/EasyClangComplete/README.md

     + sets the standard flag that will be used for compilation.
 Defaults to `std=c++11`
 - `use_libclang`:
     + if `true` use libclang as backend.
 It is buggy on Windows and until there are good solutions to issue #4 there is a fallback option:
-    + use output from `clang -cc1 -completion-at` command and parse it with regular expressions.
+    + if `false` or if first option failed, use output from `clang -cc1 -completion-at` command and parse it with regular expressions.
 - `search_clang_complete_file`:
     + seach for `.clang_complete` file up the tree.
 Project folder is the last one to search for the file.
     + If the file is found, its contents of style `-I<some_local_path>` are appended to include flags.